-To check the sensor assembly, compare the resistance of the sensor wires (either outside black to center wire with yellow marking) as measured by an ohmmeter to the water temperature as measured by an accurate thermometer.
+To check the sensor, compare the resistance of the sensor wires (center wire with yellow marking to left and right black wires) as measured by an ohmmeter to the water temperature as measured by an accurate thermometer.
 Thermistor resistance increases as the temperature decreases.
 The tables below show the correct sensor resistance at various temperatures.
 Both thermistors in the sensor assembly should have approximately the same readings.
 Replace the sensor if the ohm reading in the chart does not approximate the reading from the sensor at the temperature measured in the tank.
-Use a thermometer or thermocouple to measure the temperature from the hot water outlet or Temperature and Pressure Relief Valve.
+Use a thermometer or thermocouple to measure the temperature from the hot water outlet or temperature and pressure valve.